chrisrosen1/DH-101-Starter-Repository/makes/text-analysis.md

 What GPT Could Not Do:
  GPT could interpret meaning and rhetorical strategy, but it could not generate visual data like word clouds or measurable trend graphs.

+Reflection
+Using Voyant and GPT showed me that machines “read” texts in very different ways.
+When I used Voyant, it focused on word frequency and patterns.
+It showed me which words appeared the most, like “college,” “dropped,” and “trust.”
+The trends graph showed where certain words appeared more in the speech.
+This helped me see repetition and structure that I might not have noticed immediately.
+What we gain from this kind of reading is speed and pattern recognition.
+Voyant quickly turns the text into visual data.
+However, Voyant does not explain the meaning.
+It does not tell me why “trust” matters or what “connecting the dots” represents.
+It only shows that the words are there.
+GPT, on the other hand, reads the speech in a more interpretive way.
+It explains themes like uncertainty and hindsight.
+It identifies metaphor and tone.
+GPT imagines meaning as something connected and narrative-based.
+It treats the speech as a story with emotional impact.
+What we gain from GPT is explanation and organization.
+It quickly produces analysis that sounds like something from a literature class.
+What we lose, though, is the slower, more personal process of reading and thinking for ourselves.
+Machines can analyze patterns and generate interpretation, but they do not experience the text the way humans do.
+Voyant sees meaning as data.
+GPT sees meaning as interpretation.